how0723/HighResolutionTimer/ReadMe.md

-#HighResolutionTimer for windows and linux
+#High Resolution Timer for windows and linux